Fund That Flip Review

 Every real estate investment can be broadly classified as a debt or an equity investment.
 While equity instruments are more popular, debt instruments come with two distinct advantages.

 A debt-based real estate investment benefits from predictable yield rates (as the borrowers have to pay a predetermined rate of interest) and shorter hold terms (often for just a few months).
 However, the main risk involved in a debt investment is that of potential defaults.

-Only for accredited investors
+Only accredited investors can participate

 What is Fund That Flip?

 Launched in 2014, Fund That Flip is an online crowdfunding platform that is focused on residential real estate redevelopment.
 What does this mean?
 Well, when homes go onto the market that aren't suitable for home buyers or tenants to live in, redevelopers from FTF purchase and flip these homes.

 FTF offers real estate investing opportunities to those who want to borrow money for a project as well as to lenders who want to loan money for fix and flip projects.
 Borrowers are pre-vetted by FTF and less than 8% of applicants are approved for funding.
 Some of the qualification criteria include a background and credit check, review of financials, and must have relevant experience in the respective market (2+ projects in the last 12 months).
 Borrowers can get pre-approved in as little as 5 to 7 days for up to $5 million.
 Loan rates start at 8.49%.

 Accredited lenders who want to participate can purchase fractional shares of an FTF loan with the opportunity to earn up to a 9.5% annualized yield.
 This review will focus on how Fund That Flip works for the lender.